JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## What's new

+### 0.0.2.8.5
+Now you don't have to install tinysegmenter to use Scattertext.
+But you need to install it if you want to parse Japanese.
+This caused a problem when Scattertext was being installed on Windows.

 ### 0.0.2.8.1-4
 Added `TermDocMatrix.get_corner_score`, giving an improved version of the